Anxiety Attack Treatment – First Principles

 Anxiety is an enduring and vital capacity of humans that gets out of hand, perhaps particularly in today’s complex and highly stimulating environment.

-So what does this tell us about effective anxiety treatment for all types of anxieties?
+So what does this tell us about effective anxiety attack treatment for all types of anxieties?

 - It tells us that we have to take into account the unconscious aspects when treating these problems